ParkMyCar/compact_str/README.md

 <br />

 ### About
-A `CompactStr` is a more memory efficient immutable string type, that can store smaller strings on the stack, and transparently stores longer strings on the heap.
+A `CompactStr` is a more memory efficient string type, that can store smaller strings on the stack, and transparently stores longer strings on the heap (aka a small string optimization).
 They can mostly be used as a drop in replacement for `String` and are particularly useful in parsing, deserializing, or any other application where you may have smaller strings.